jahny4/bms-samples-ios-bluelist/README.md

 4. Open the Xcode workspace: `open BlueList.xcworkspace`.
 From now on, open the xcworkspace file.

 ### Configure the back end in the Bluelist sample
 - Update the file `bluelist.plist` file with your Backend Route and App UID.
 These values can be found in Bluemix.
-First open your application’s dashboard, then click the AMA Service, and navigate to the Client Registration tab:
+First open your application’s dashboard, then click the MCA Service, and navigate to the Client Registration tab:

 - applicationRoute: (for example `https://mymobilefirstapp.mybluemix.net`)
 - applicationId:    (for example  `db33c037-cd0c-4985-affc-92b1cf8879b1`)

-- Update the `Info.plist` file bundle identifier and bundle version string to exactly match the values that you used when you registered the mobile client.
-- Bundle Identifier: (for example `com.ibm.BlueList`)
-- Bundle version string: (for example `1.0.0`)

 ## Set up at least one authentication method